 Later there was Captain Pugwash and comic books like The Dandy and The Beano.
 The Bash Street Kids were a firm favorite and I used to regularly seek out their standalone editions at car boot sales.
 At one time I had a mountain of them stacked up in my bedroom.
 I never could recall what became of them all.

-The first time I was completely blown away by a book was with the outstanding Deptford Mice Trilogy by the scandalously underrated Robin Jarvis.
-The series follows a group of young mice and their struggles against the sewer rats and the evil lord Jupiter, I was utterly captivated and the release of each new book went down as a major childhood event.
-Jarvis’ stories are dark, atmospheric, often heartbreaking affairs and how he didn’t become a household name like J.K.
+The first time I was completely blown away by literature was the outstanding Deptford Mice Trilogy by the scandalously underrated Robin Jarvis.
+The series follows a group of young mice and their struggles against the sewer rats and the evil lord Jupiter.
+I was utterly captivated and the release of each new book went down as a major childhood event.
+Jarvis’ stories are dark, atmospheric, tragic affairs and how he didn’t become a household name like J.K.
 Rowling remains a mystery.
-Nevertheless, he ended up putting out many other excellent trilogies such as The Whitby Witches, Tales from the Wyrd Museum and The Deptford Histories.
+Nevertheless, he had a decent career and ended up putting out more excellent trilogies such as The Deptford Histories, The Whitby Witches and Tales from the Wyrd Museum.

-Like most kids of my generation, I was also a huge Roald Dahl fan.
-From The BFG and Matilda to Charlie and the Chocolate Factory and Danny, the Champion of the World, I still rate him as one of the best.
+Like most kids of my generation I was a huge Roald Dahl fan.
+From The BFG and Matilda to Charlie and the Chocolate Factory and Danny, the Champion of the World, I still rate him as one of the very best.
 I bumped into the old dog once in a bookshop in Buckinghamshire.
-I was with my dad at the time, who was savvy enough to quickly buy a copy of The Witches, then get Dahl to sign it for me.
+I was with my dad at the time, who was savvy enough to grab a copy of The Witches off the shelf before asking Dahl to sign it for me right there and then.
 It was 1989 and within a year the great writer would be dead.
-I still have the book; selling it on eBay is not an option.
+I still have that book, selling it on eBay is not an option.

 At military boarding school (not as bad as it sounds) my love for reading blossomed further thanks to a bright-eyed, bushy-tailed young English teacher called Miss Ozanne.
-Fuelled by her unfailing enthusiasm (and something of a schoolboy crush) I also developed my writing, winning the school’s annual Liverpool House Essay Award for my short novel The Secret Journey.
-Leafing through it today and the whole thing is admittedly a bit laughable; but I guess it wasn’t bad for a thirteen year old.
+Fuelled by her unfailing enthusiasm (and something of a schoolboy crush), I also developed my writing, winning the school’s Liverpool House Essay Award for my short novel The Secret Journey.
+Leafing through it today and the whole thing is admittedly a bit laughable, but I guess it wasn’t bad for a thirteen year old.

 I found myself equally absorbed by the books of Stephen King and would spend hour upon hour in my room scaring myself senseless with titles like Misery, Pet Sematary and It.
-Having eventually read most of his output, I would probably rate The Stand as his crowning achievement.
+I remember my drama teacher scolding me for it.
+“Good god Thomas, put that book away, this man is not a writer!”
+But I paid him no heed.
+Having eventually read most of King’s output, I would probably rate The Stand as his crowning achievement.
 The uncut edition naturally.

 My college years led me through a number of the so-called classics.
 But I was largely unmoved by the likes of Shakespeare (yawn) and Chaucer (kill me now).
-Instead, I found myself much more keyed into modernist literature, lapping up Oscar Wilde’s The Importance of Being Earnest, George Orwell’s 1984, Aldous Huxley’s Brave New World and John Steinbeck’s Of Mice And Men.
+Instead, I found myself utterly absorbed with Oscar Wilde’s The Importance of Being Earnest, Truman Capote’s In cold Blood, George Orwell’s 1984, Aldous Huxley’s Brave New World and John Steinbeck’s Of Mice And Men.

 Later on, along with a thriving passion for music and film, my reading focus switched almost exclusively to non-fiction.
-I became a committed subscriber to Q magazine and consumed countless books about The Beatles.
-I devoured autobiographies by Paul McCartney, George Harrison, Eric Clapton, Bob Dylan, Tony McCarroll, Alex James, Keith Richards, John Peel and Jerry Schilling (a key member of Elvis Presley’s Memphis Mafia).
-By Rob Lowe, Eli Wallach, Arnold Schwarzenegger and a terminally ill Patrick Swayze.
-Equally brilliant biographies on David Bowie, John Lennon, Brian Epstein, Nick Drake, Kurt Cobain, Phil Spector, Marvin Gaye, Michael Jackson, Marilyn Monroe.
-And too many more to mention.
+I became a committed subscriber to Q magazine, which got me fascinated in the art of album reviews.
+I consumed countless books about The Beatles and devoured autobiographies by Paul McCartney, George Harrison, Eric Clapton, Bob Dylan, Tony McCarroll, Alex James, Keith Richards, John Peel and Jerry Schilling (a key member of Elvis Presley’s Memphis Mafia).
+And just too many more to mention.

 I haven’t turned my back on fiction altogether though and occasionally come out of retirement for my favourite authors.
 A new Donna Tartt release always sets the pulse racing.
-I read her debut The Secret History on a beach in India; her follow-up The Little Friend on a hill in The Scottish Borders.
+I smashed through her debut The Secret History on a beach in India and despatched her follow-up The Little Friend on a hill in The Scottish Borders.
 The Goldfinch, her most recent novel, was despatched during a tour of the Northeast of China.
-I have a similar dedication to the hilarious David Sedaris and the poignant Khaled Housseini.
+I have a similar dedication to the hilarious David Sedaris and the heart-wrenching Khaled Hosseini.

-I don’t recall writing my first album or movie review, as I’ve been doing it for as long as I can remember.
+I don’t recall writing my first album or movie review, as I’ve been doing those for as long as I can remember.
 Initially it was just for fun, when my only audience was a friend of mine who was also into Radiohead.
 Finally, I got a few pieces published online, then one or two in magazines.
 It grew from there and in 2010, quite unexpectedly, I landed a job writing and voice presenting movie-related TV shows for a Dutch company in Amsterdam.
 The position also involved penning celebrity news, which taught me a lot about the economy of writing.
-I found this an amusing but often frustrating process, as for every ‘‘Scorsese attached to direct 3D family adventure’’ I’d have to produce two to three ‘‘Justin Bieber urinates in a bucket’’.
+I found this an amusing but often frustrating process, as for every ‘Scorsese Attached To Direct 3D Family Adventure’ I’d have to produce two to three ‘Justin Bieber Urinates In A Bucket’.
 But who was I to argue with public demand?